Mother of missing 9-year-old Melodee Buzzard is arrested. Authorities say it’s not related to her daughter’s disappearance

 Investigators were looking into the disappearance of Ashlee Buzzard’s daughter Melodee when they learned the mother had recently “prevented a victim from leaving a location against their will,” the Santa Barbara County Sheriff’s Office said in a news release.

+The Santa Barbara County District Attorney’s Office accused Buzzard in a complaint of “false imprisonment by violence.”
+It said the way the alleged crime was carried out indicated “planning, sophistication, or professionalism.”

-Investigators shed little light on the recent incident and declined to provide details on the victim of the false imprisonment case as they continue to investigate Melodee’s whereabouts.
+Investigators have shed little light on the recent incident as they continue to investigate Melodee’s whereabouts.
+So far, prosecutors have only disclosed that the event happened on November 6 in Buzzard’s hometown of Lompoc.

 The arrest comes about a week after the FBI served search warrants at Buzzard’s home and a storage locker, as well as the rental car that Melodee was last seen in.